 King Meets Ceos, Representatives Of Texas Companies

-Texas, May 8 (Petra)-- His Majesty King Abdullah II on Thursday met with representatives of government organisations and companies in Texas, to discuss investment opportunities in Jordan and enhance economic cooperation in strategic sectors.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Thursday met with representatives of government organisations and companies in Texas, to discuss investment opportunities in Jordan and enhance economic cooperation in strategic sectors.

-The meeting included CEOs and representatives of companies operating in energy, defence, high-value industries, real estate, infrastructure, technology, and future industries such as semiconductor manufacturing.
+The meeting included CEOs and representatives of companies operating in energy, defence, high-value industries, real estate, infrastructure, technology, and future industries such as semiconductor manufacturing, according to a Royal Court statement.

 Texas is the eighth largest economy in the world with a GDP of $2.7 trillion, and is a leader in many industries and exports.